 Leave 1 in. margins from top to bottom and side to side.
 Microsoft Word usually is set to 1 in. margins.
 You can check this by clicking on Page Layout, then click on Margins.
 The margin you are using is highlighted, select Normal if it is not already selected.

 APA style recommends placing two spaces after a period that ends a sentence.
 This rule is often not enforced by professors.
 The reasoning behind it is to aid in proofreading.
 You can read more about it in the APA Style Handbook on pages 87-88.
 Microsoft Word 2010 and later editions does not allow the user to put in two spaces after a period in any automatic way.
 You can set-up your grammar check to alert you when you have failed to place two spaces after a period.
 To do this, go to File-Options-Proofing-Writing Style-Grammar-Settings.
 In Spaces Required Between Sentences, select 2.
 Now when you type your paper and insert only one space after a period, you will see a small green squiggly where you fail to put in two spaces, once you do a grammar check of your paper.
 Keep in mind that APA does not call for two spaces after any period (such as for abbreviations or in the reference list) ONLY when a period ends a sentence do you need two spaces.

-You can save a personal template in Microsoft Word 2013 (IRSC students, download Office 2013 for free).
-Below is a template you can use every time you need to set-up a research paper using APA style format.
+You can save a personal template in Microsoft Word (IRSC students, download Office for free).
+Above is a template you can use every time you need to set-up a research paper using APA style format.
 Simply open the template and type your own information every time you need to write an APA style research paper.
-Microsoft Word 2013 will allow you to save personal templates.
+Microsoft Word will allow you to save personal templates.
 Once you have the template opened in Word

 Click "Save as"